-In this deck there are four suits that come in two separate colors: black is used for spades (\blacklozenge) and clubs (\clubsuit) while red is used for hearts (\blacklozenge) and diamonds (\blacklozenge).
-Each suit has a total of 13 cards including three face cards known as a jack, a queen, and a king and labeled with the letters "J," "Q," and "K" respectively, the numeral cards labeled from 2 to 10, and a special ace card labeled with the letter "A." During a standard card game (like poker, blackjack, cribbage, etc), players shuffle the deck multiple times to rearranged the cards in an unpredictable order.
-In this lesson, we explore some intriguing questions related to the shuffling process including:
+In the 52-card deck pictured in Figure 1 above, there are four suits in this deck that come in two separate colors: black is used for spades (♠) and clubs (♣) while red is used for hearts (♥) and diamonds (♠).
+Each suit has a total of 13 cards including three face cards known as a jack, a queen, and a king that are labeled with the letters "J," "Q," and "K" respectively.
+Then we have the numeral cards which are labeled from 2 to 10.
+Finally, each suit has a special ace card that is labeled with the letter "A".
+During a card game (like poker, blackjack, or cribbage), players shuffle the deck multiple times to rearrange the cards in an unpredictable order.
+In this lesson, we explore some intriguing questions related to the shuffling process including each of the following:

-- 1. How many possible configurations are there of a 52-card deck? - 2.
-Which quantity is largest? - A. The number of grains of sand on earth - B. The number of stars in the universe - C. The number of possible configurations of a deck of fifty-two cards - D. The number of water molecules in the Earth's oceans - E. The number of seconds since the beginning of time - 3.
-What patterns describe how shuffling works?
-Specifically, is there some special motion that allows us to generate all possible configurations of a 52-card deck?
+1. Which quantity is largest?

+- A. The number of grains of sand on earth. - B. The number of stars in the universe. - C. The number of ways to order a deck of 52 cards. - D. The number of water molecules in the Earth's oceans. - E. The number of seconds since the beginning of time.

+- 2. Is there one shuffle to rule them all?
+In other words, is there one shuffling motion that allows us to generate all possible orderings? - 3.
+What other patterns describe how shuffling works?

-To answer to these questions, we study powerful mathematical tools known as permutations.
+To answer to these questions, we study permutations.